 - In the bowl of a stand mixer fitted with the paddle attachment, beat the buttermilk, sour cream, eggs, and vanilla extract on high until well combined.1½ cups buttermilk, 1 cup full-fat sour cream, 3 large eggs, 2 teaspoons pure vanilla extract

-- Beat the dry ingredients into the wet ingredients.
-Beat on high until smooth, about 1 minute.
+- With the mixer on low speed, beat the dry ingredients into the wet ingredients.
+Switch to high, and beat until smooth, about 1 minute.

-- Divide the cake batter evenly between the prepared cake pans.
-Try to get the same amount in each pan so that the cake layers bake up to the same size (about 749 grams per pan).
+- Divide the cake batter evenly between the prepared cake pans (about 749 grams per pan).

 - Bake for 33-35 minutes, or until a toothpick inserted in middle comes out clean.

-- Remove cakes from oven and let cakes cool in pans for 15 minutes before removing cakes from pans.
-Place cake layers on a wire rack and allow cakes to cool to room temperature.
+- Remove cakes from oven and let cakes cool in pans for 15 minutes before removing from the pans and immediately wrapping in plastic wrap while still warm.

 For the Buttercream Frosting